Privacy Engineering: What is Privacy Engineering? Why is it important?

-The need for protection of data is becoming increasingly crucial after several data leaks.
+The need for data protection is becoming increasingly crucial after several data leaks.
 The potential impact of a data breach on a company could be catastrophic.
 A data breach can mean financial loss, identity fraud, and even physical harm for the data subject.
 The implications can be that companies are forced to pay fines under GDPR and CCPA, make pay-outs for lawsuits or settlements, or even pay ransoms for hijacked data.

-A Privacy Framework is introduced to be widely usable by organizations of all sizes, which help in managing compliance obligations and risks.
+A Privacy Framework is introduced to be widely usable by organizations of all sizes, which helps in managing compliance obligations and risks.
 It is essential to agree to a framework to document requirements and review their relative importance.
 The Privacy Framework can be applied throughout the system development life cycle (SDLC) phases.

 Importance of Privacy Framework